marthoc/docker-homeseer/README.md

 ### Issues / Contributing

-Please raise any issues with this container, including any missing plugin dependencies, at its GitHub repo: https://github.com/e1ite/docker-homeseer.
+Please raise any issues with this container, including any missing plugin dependencies, at its GitHub repo: https://github.com/marthoc/docker-homeseer.
 Please check the "Gotchas / Known Issues" section above before raising an Issue on GitHub in case the issue is already known.

 To contribute, please fork the GitHub repo, create a feature branch, and raise a Pull Request; for simple changes/fixes, it may be more effective to raise an Issue instead.

 ### Acknowledgments

-This image was inspired by @marthoc's HomeSeer image (on Docker Hub at marthoc/homeseer)
+Many improvements to this image have been made by @E1iTeDa357, including the addition of Avahi and dbus for wider plugin support, and converting the image to use s6-overlay.

 ### Changelog
-7 February 2019 Updated to version 3.0.0.500
-9 January 2019: Added Etherwake,SSH-Client and updated to HS3 Version - 3.0.0.478
-12 December 2018: Initial update release.
+18 January 2018: Initial release.
+19 January 2018: Added mono-devel.
+21 February 2018: Refactored latest, changed base image to mono:5.
+6 March 2019: Bumped to HS3 3.0.0.500; added Avahi and dbus; changed to s6-overlay; pinned Mono base image to prevent unintended breakage.